binghe/Acrobat-Actions/README.md

 NOTE: Some Actions and Commands require special Preflight profiles (in this repository), which must be also imported.

-## Acrobat® Plugin

-Some PDF tasks are impossible to implement in JavaScript, because Adobe didn't expose the related APIs to JavaScript level.
-In this case, the work can be done by writing plugins in C/C++.
-One such plugin is provided in the `Plug-ins` folder (for manipulating PDF bookmarks).

 ## Folder Level JavaScript

 JavaScript code can be directly put into Acrobat's "JavaScripts" folder when initializing Acrobat.
 Usually they creates new menu entries or toolbar buttons, and they are superior than custom actions as JS code can provide user-defined icons, see `Highlights.js` for my first such work.

+## Acrobat® Plug-ins

+Some PDF tasks are impossible to implement in JavaScript, because Adobe didn't expose the related APIs to JavaScript level.
+In this case, the work can be done by writing plugins in C/C++.
+One such plug-in is provided in the `Plug-ins` folder (for manipulating PDF bookmarks).